Grain Gleanings

 • Access real-time bushel balances of your grain across all CFC locations.

-• Access delayed cash bids for all of our CFC locations.
-You will be able to access Grains, Livestock and Ethanol Futures from CME or MGEX.
+• Access delayed cash bids for all of our CFC locations

-You can find the App on Google Play for Android devices or the App Store for iPhones by searching for Central Farmers.
+You can find our App on Google Play for Android devices or the App Store for iPhones by searching for Central Farmers.
+Scan the QR code below for quicker download process.
 Download it today!

 Click here for the ADM Advantage website